 The Gould Academy Health Center provides a range of services to students including nursing care, prescription medication administration, counseling and mental health services, and more.

-Gould Academy employs three full-time, professional school nurses, a certified athletic trainer and an administrative assistant to meet student health care needs.
+Gould Academy employs four full-time, professional school nurses, a certified athletic trainer, and an administrative assistant to meet student health care needs.
 Nurses focus on the prevention of illness and disability, and the early detection and correction of health problems.
 The school nurse is uniquely qualified in preventive health, health assessment, and referral procedures.

 Students who are ill or injured and unable to attend classes or activities must come to the Health Center for evaluation.
 Sick or injured students will be cared for in the health center during the class day and during afternoon activity time, at the discretion of the nurses.